 How To Get To Bangor-on-Dee Racecourse

-- By bus – Buses aren’t great here (this is rural Wales, after all!), but Wrexham is served by local and national routes.
+- By bus – Buses aren’t great here (this is rural Wales, after all!), but local and national routes serve Wrexham.

 - By air – Helicopters can land but must be arranged in advance – and the exact landing area can change, so further communication on the day of travel may need to be made.

 Bangor-on-Dee itself isn’t particularly large, so you won’t find chain hotels in the town but fear not: there’s plenty of accommodation options around!

 The Buck House Hotel sits in the town centre and is a buzzing local pub with basic rooms available.
 It’s close, and it’s a great option for those not looking to travel too far after the race action ends.
 In nearby Wrexham, you’ll find some more of the well-known names: Ramada Jarvis Plaza and Premier Inn Express.
 Guesthouses and other independent accommodation options include the Wynnstay Arms, The Albion Hotel, The Lexfmon Tree and The Grove Guest House.
 When booking we always suggest looking at Booking.com who have great availability and prices:

 It’s important to keep up the weather when arranging your trip to the races, so you are up to date with ground conditions and also so you can choose the right outfit.
 Here’s the latest weather for Bangor:

 Other Events Held at The Racecourse

 Many spectators are attracted to Bangor for its point-to-point racing; which while amateur, is far from low quality.
 Point-to-point provides a completely different race experience to that of regular horseracing but is a great way for racegoers to cheaply spend a day out and see some up-and-coming talent in terms of both jockeys and horses.

 At British Racecourses we often recommend betting online and via apps when going to the races.
 This is because you can often get the best odds, great offers when signing up and you can place bets quickly and safely.